THE SQUADRON

 The Squadron's cadets are divided into two flights to install competition.
 While cadets may remain in a flight for all their service it is sometimes necessary to transfer cadets from one flight to another in order to maintain a balance of experience and skills in each flight.
 The two flights are:

-Tornado & Typhoon
+Lightning Flight & Typhoon Flight

 CADET NON-COMMISSIONED OFFICERS